 There are two types of pleasant emotion that are often conflated: short term happiness, and long term fulfillment.

 Crucially, the former is more like lust, and the latter is more like love.
 One lasts and has a meaningful purpose, the other is ever-fleeting.

-A few people have told me before something along the lines of “eating cookies makes me feel happy”, but does it really?
+A few people have expressed to me before “eating cookies makes me feel happy”, but does it?
 Do the thousands of cookies you’ve eaten in your life make you any happier at all in this moment?
-I really don’t think so.
+I don’t think so.

 I don’t mean to say that short term happiness is worthless, but instead: happiness-lust isn’t the main objective of life.

 We have to be careful about mistaking the pleasure of the milestone for the fulfillment of the journey.

 Pursuit of pleasure for short term happiness is too often a distraction from greater pursuits.